antogc/antaeus/README.md

 The component accepts some configurations:
 * Schedule expression: the task will be launched on a monthly basis, at first day on every month.
-* Execute on boot: it allows to execute the billing process once the app boots.
+* Execute on boot: it allows an initial execution of the billing process once the application boots.
-* Initial execution delay: in case of execution on boot, the delay in seconds to start after the app is booted.
+* Initial execution delay: in case of execution on boot, the delay in seconds to start after the application is booted.

 #### Notification service

-In systems like Anteus, where transactions (payments in that case) are critical, it is always a good idea to keep an event log, where all events in the systems are registered, those events could be re-processed to fix possible issues.
+In systems like Anteus, where transactions (payments in that case) are critical, it is always a good idea to keep an event log, where all events in the system are registered, those events could be later re-processed to fix possible issues.
 Furthermore, the notification service will proceed depending on the kind of event, for instance:
-* by sending an email to customer when an invoice has been charged
+* by sending an email to a customer when an invoice has been charged
 * by raising an alert in case of error.

-Given that all the events are processed for the notification service is good point to generate system metrics.

 Due to time limitations I have simply implemented a basic solution, to provide an idea about it.

+Given that all the events are processed by the notification service, it would be a good point to generate system metrics.
+Metrics improves the system observability, allowing administrators to predict certain situations.

 #### ConfigProvider

-Ideally, system configs should be provided by a central component, something similar to what Spring Cloud Config provides.
+Ideally, system configurations should be provided by a central component, something similar to what Spring Cloud Config provides.

-Due to time limitations I have not implemented a specific component, I  simply put some constants on a ConfigProvider to serve as a central for configurations.
+Due to time limitations I have not implemented a specific component, I simply put some constants on a ConfigProvider to serve as a central for the core services configurations.

 #### Extra endpoints